RikGr/blog/_posts/2022-06-01-Dagger-Xpirit-Innovation-Day.md

 ### Pros

 <ul>
  <l> Test locally.
-This means a very fast feedback loop and with that speed up the development of the pipeline.
+This means a very fast feedback loop and with that speed up the development of the pipeline.</li>
- <l> You can integrate Dagger with any other CI tool you already use.
+ <l> You can integrate Dagger with any other CI tool you already use. </li>
 </ul>

 ### Cons

 <ul>
- <l> Since I am not familiar with CUE this means yet another scripting language I have to get into before I can easily work with Dagger.
+ <l> Since I am not familiar with CUE this means yet another scripting language I have to get into before I can easily work with Dagger. </li>
  <l> Not much documentation and support for Dagger in general and for Microsoft especially.
-Of course this can change in the future, but for now, Dagger does not seem mature enough to switch over from well-known CI/CD solutions we already have in place.
+Of course this can change in the future, but for now, Dagger does not seem mature enough to switch over from well-known CI/CD solutions we already have in place. </li>
 </ul>

 ## Conclusion